UTDNebula/planner/README.md

 ## File Index

+`solver.py` contains a `GraduationRequirementsSolver` class which loads/parses a requirements definition file, then uses max flow to solve it.

+`solver_test.py` contains some example code on how to use the solver.

-`maxflow.py` contains a basically complete max flow solution, except it doesn't optimize to keep courses from being split up.
+`maxflow.py` contains a POC complete max flow solution, except it doesn't optimize to keep courses from being split up.
 It uses Google OR tools and is very speedy.
+Note that this uses outdated hard-coded constraints from `mock_data.py`. **This will eventually be removed.**

+`mock_data.py` contains `MockData`, which serves some mock courses (degree plans) and CS requirement set.
+The CS requirement set is outdated. **This may eventually be removed.**

+`utils.py` contains shared dependencies of `solver.py` and `maxflow.py`, i.e. container classes for courses and requirements, as well as Matcher logic.

-`logic.py` contains a bunch of ramblings for exhaustive search with pruning, but doesn't actually do anything right now.
+`logic.py` contains a bunch of ramblings for exhaustive search with pruning, but doesn't actually do anything right now. **This will eventually be removed.**

 ## Requirement design and limitations